savvydealer-adam/tampa-land-prep/replit.md

 ## Overview

 Savvy Dealer is a website management and digital marketing platform for automotive dealerships.
-The application provides a content management system for creating and managing website pages, along with showcasing digital marketing services including Facebook Ads, SEO, PPC, and custom dealer websites.
+The application provides a content management system for creating and managing website pages, along with showcasing digital marketing services including Facebook Ads, SEO, PPC, custom dealer websites, and Attribution AI.
 Built as a full-stack TypeScript application with React frontend and Express backend, it emphasizes a bold, multi-color brand identity representing different product lines.

 ## User Preferences